How Much Does SEO & Internet Marketing Costs?

 Option #1: You can hire an in-house employee to learn SEO (search engine optimization) and do it for you.

-Pros: If he/she doesn’t have any experience, you could hire them full-time for probably $10/hour.
+Pros: If he/she doesn’t have experience, you could hire them full-time for probably $10/hour.

 Cons: You’ll still end up paying $1,600 – $2,000/month, but the money is going to an employee that doesn’t know what they’re doing.
 Anyone that’s actually good at SEO and Internet Marketing isn’t going to do it for $10/hour.
 Also, on-page SEO can be done by one person, but you’re going to need off-page SEO too.
-Off-page SEO can’t be done by one person, it requires a team of people.
+Off-page SEO can’t be completed successfully by one person, it requires a team.

 Pros: It doesn’t cost you anything, but your time.